 Welcome to the website of The Father Abram J. Ryan Division of the Ancient Order of Hibernians, the oldest Irish Catholic organization in America.
 If you're visiting our site you are probably aware that our division brings the city of Louisville Kentucky one of the finest St. Patrick's Parades in the country.
 We're also known around the community in Louisville as the presenters of "The Shillelagh" the award given to the winner of the St. Xavier and Trinity High Schools rivalry football game.
 A tradition that is over fifty years old.
 When most people in town think of us this is what we are most known for.

 There is quite a bit more that we are involved with around the community.
 The Father Abram J. Ryan Division is involved with many local charities right here in Louisville, as you can read about as you browse our website.
 You can also read in the website about our efforts to bring recognition to the other fine catholic schools in Louisville.
-This year the brand new Hibernian Cup was awarded for the first time to the winner of the DeSales and Holy Cross High School rivalry football game on Friday August, 23 2013 and what we hope will be the beginning of a yearly tradition that is long overdue.
+In 2013, the brand new Hibernian Cup was awarded for the first time to the winner of the DeSales and Holy Cross High School rivalry football game and what we hope will be the beginning of a yearly tradition that is long overdue.